 If the thought of keeping up with a planner or sticking to a schedule makes you cringe, you might be an underachiever.

 Making a to-do list for each day and setting aside time to accomplish tasks is a good way to start getting better results with your work.

 4. Procrastinating On Assignments Or Projects

 You know you need to do something, yet you continue to push it off later and later until the last possible minute.

-The result is a frenzy trying to accomplish a project or assignment before your deadline and often means you won’t be turning in your best work.
+The result is a frenzy trying to accomplish a project or assignment before your deadline and often means you feel frustrated and won’t be turning in your best work.

 5. Using Your Charm

 After a while, you may have figured out how to get out of doing work just by sweet-talking others.
 This could look like more excuses or passing off work you don’t want to do onto someone else.